 For now, look at the part of the verse that says “Take my yoke upon you and learn from me.”

 At the time when this passage was written the systems that were in place were by the Pharisees.
 Their yoke of keeping the hundreds of laws perfectly was a heavy burden to carry.

 Likewise in our modern times we have our own systems and laws per se don’t we?

 Where we have the media and culture telling us what a successful mom looks like? or how depending on what college your child graduates from shows how successful a parent you really are?

 Now let’s consider the yoke of Christ.
 Where he tells us to rest in him and his promises.
-Where he tells us to teach our kids to love the ways of God, to love our neighbors that we will have a more fulfilling life.
+Where he tells us to teach our kids to love the ways of God.
+To love our neighbors the same way we love ourselves.